-Following the classical tradition, all students in our curriculum begin their training with the French foil in order to learn the fundamental principles of the art and science of fencing.
+Following the classical tradition, students in our curriculum begin their fencing lessons with the French foil in order to learn the fundamental principles of the art and science of fencing.
 Once students have a solid foundation in the use of this weapon, they are able to expand to include the dueling sword, small-sword, and other weapons of classical and historical fencing.
+Students interested in Italian weapons should inquire.
+Our classes / lessons focus on fencing as a traditional martial art.

 Fencing classes are currently held at the Vineyards Community Park Rec Center in Naples (near Vanderbilt Beach Blvd. and I-75).